MRU-F2025-COMP3504/mru-exchange/README.md

 $ git clone git@github.com:MRU-F2025-COMP3504/mru-exchange.git && cd mru-exchange
 ```

-Alternatively, the host can clone the repository via HTTPS:
+Alternatively, the host can clone the repository via HTTPS, where you will be prompted for GitHub credentials:

 ```bash
 $ git clone https://github.com/MRU-F2025-COMP3504/mru-exchange.git && cd mru-exchange